RFFPFSDev/dotnet/jwt/README.md

 # Authentication

+Client gets "401 Unauthorized" if:

+* Client modifies JWT
-If client modifies JWT or if server doesn't validate JWT using its own secret key on server side, client gets "401 Unauthorized"
+* Server doesn't validate JWT using its own secret key on server side
+* JWT is expired

 "401 Unauthorized" status code indicates that the request lacks valid authentication credentials.

 # Authorization

+Client gets "403 Forbidden" if:

-If client tries to access a resource (endpoint for example in a API) and it doesn't have the permission (example, role: Admin), client gets "403 Forbidden"
+* Client tries to access a resource (endpoint for example in a API) and it doesn't have the permission (example, role: Admin),

 "403 Forbidden" status code signifies that the server understands the request but refuses to fulfill it.

+## API Validations

+Endpoint:

+* No [Authorize]: No Authentication
+* [Authorize]: There is Authentication
+* [Authorize(Roles = "Admin")]: There is Authentication and Authorization for user with role equals Admin

 # JWT JSON